gatapia/picnet_pbi_cli/readme.md

 Extracts the `DataModel` file from the specified `pbix` file and saves it in the `source-dir\data` directory with the specified `data-model` alias name.

+### Analyze Running Report
+`pbi analyze -d <source-dir>`
+Where:
+- source-dir [optional="src"]: the name of the directory to extract the pbix contents into

+Analyzes the current running report using the internal SSAS database and the specified `source-dir`.
+This analysis includes:
+- lists all measures
+- lists unused measures
+- lists duplicate measures

+**Note**: The analyze task requires that a single running Power BI report be running.
+It is the SSAS database of this running report that is analyzed.

 ### Debug PBIX File